X2: The Threat

 X2: The Threat is a space simulation video game developed by Egosoft for Windows, Linux, and Mac OS X. It is part of the X series.
 It was released in 2003 and is a sequel to X: Beyond the Frontier.
 Freeverse Software ported the game to Mac OS X in 2004/2005, while Linux Game Publishing produced their Linux port in 2005/2006.
+An expansion pack, X2: The Return, was cancelled.

 The sequel to this game is X3: Reunion (2005).

 Gameplay

-As with the originals, X2: The Threat is a Space trading and combat simulator set in the fictional X-Universe, a network of sectors, linked by large space gates.
+As with the originals, X2: The Threat is a space trading and combat simulator set in the fictional X-Universe, a network of sectors, linked by large space gates.
 The game features a new graphics engine, a much expanded Universe and 60 different flyable ships, along with a number of new missions available to the player.
-Unlike the expansion pack, X-Tension, which was almost entirely open-ended, X2: The Threat has a clear background story involving an aggressive alien race known as the Khaak.
-However, the game remains open-ended and the players are free to pursue the plot at their own pace, if at all.
+Unlike the expansion pack, X-Tension, which was almost entirely open-ended, X2: The Threat has a clear background story involving an aggressive alien race known as the Khaak, but the game remains open-ended and the players are free to pursue the plot at their own pace, if at all.